 "I think that entering this field requires a high comfort level with change and uncertainty.
-If you find that exciting, then SI is probably a good place for you," she says.
+If you find that exciting, then UMSI is probably a good place for you," she says.

 Amy graduated from Northwestern University with a major in history and a minor in sociology.

 "I worked for a short time in marketing, but I found that I enjoyed working as a bookseller more.
 I wanted to take what I enjoyed about working as a bookseller (problem solving, service, learning) and turn it into a career.
 I was also excited to learn more about technology and how it is changing the way that we interact with information.
 I thought [UM]SI would be an excellent place to combine the traditional skills of librarianship with HCI," she says.

 UMSI students, like Amy, often pick up valuable experience through involvement in student or community organizations.
 She was treasurer of the student chapter of the Special Libraries Association, was a supervisor at the Stephen M. Ross Business School library, and she taught undergraduates as a graduate student instructor in the Department of Communications.
 In addition, she sharpened her skills through class projects and by working with other University departments on information-related programs.